-Table 4-97.
+Table 4-96.
 Management > SMTP Client > Profile Settings > Profile Target Mail Settings

-Item Description Target Mail Enter the email address of the target client.
+Item Description Profile ID Click the drop-down menu to select the identification type for the profile (1 or 2).
+Target Mail Enter the email address of the target client.
 Apply Click Apply to save the values and update the screen.